eXolnet/laravel-graylog/README.md

 ## Usage

-Once installed, errors occurring in your code with a level higher or equals to the `GRAYLOG_LEVEL` will be sent to the specified Graylog instance.
-You’ll then be able to centralize all your logs in one place.

 ### Supported Transports

 The following transports are supported: `udp`, `tcp`, `ssl`, `http` and `https`.
 Select the transport accordingly to